finnhambly/finnhambly.github.io/blog/agency.md

 +++
-title = "Validation as an agency bottleneck" published = "2022-06-28" rss = "I think our capacity to act is a result of our social environments and, rather than rely on pure self-encouragement, we ought to focus on fostering supportive networks."
+title = "Validation as a bottleneck for agency" published = "2022-06-28" rss = "I think our capacity to act is a result of our social environments and, rather than rely on pure self-encouragement, we ought to focus on fostering supportive networks."
 +++
 @def rss_pubdate = Date(2022, 06, 28)

-# Validation as an agency bottleneck
+# Validation as a bottleneck for agency
 \tableofcontents

 *TL;DR: I think our capacity to act is a result of our social environments and, rather than rely on pure self-encouragement, we ought to focus on fostering supportive networks.*